Conservation Integrated with Agriculture

 From January to March, volunteers remove invasive brush and prepare fire breaks.
 Volunteer crews from Dane County, trained to operate chainsaws and conduct prescribed burns, lend a hand.

 From April to mid-June, we focus on preventing invasive species like garlic mustard, leafy spurge, and canary grass from spreading their seeds, by removing what we can and treating with herbicides where necessary.
-We plant native shrubs, including hazelnut and plum.

 Throughout the summer months we mow weeds and continue routine treatment and removal of invasives.

 Dane County Parks and the Friends of Silverwood Park have partnered in restoration of the oak savanna, which will provide habitat for bees, butterflies, birds and other wildlife.
+(Read about our savanna restoration and pollinator habitat on our blog.)

 Once invasive species of trees, shrubs, and plants are removed, sunlight can penetrate the canopy and the oaks, some of which have become unhealthy from overcrowding by invasive trees, will again be the keystone of the ecosystem.
 The intermingling of prairie and oak stands will more closely resemble the original landscape before farming was introduced by European settlers.